 It was a big year for Team Wass, with the acquisition of a Belgian experiential agency and the opening of its Shanghai office (the agency’s 15th) beefing up global offerings.
 Earned AOR status with AT&T and Wells Fargo.
 Leverages a proprietary “UNLOCK” social platform that tracks over 200 global audience variables across 380 social media accounts in real time.
 Its tried and true philosophy: “We are unwilling to accept the status quo.”

-This heavy-hitter has executed campaigns in over 28 countries, and boasts its own research arm and a slate of big-name clients.
+This heavy-hitter has executed campaigns in 28 countries, has its own research arm and boasts a slate of big-name clients.
 Experienced organic growth and new business wins in 2018, including a significant partnership with Samsung.
 Prides itself on owning campaigns from rendering to reality with its suite of in-house services.
 Produced Instagram’s Storyscape experience at Cannes Lions, recounting the last 40,000 years of storytelling with projection mapping, earning praise from top-level creatives.

 This 23-year-old independent shop picked up four new clients and surpassed 100 employees over the last 12 months.
 Dominates the b-to-b meetings space and leverages insights from its digital strategy team to incorporate new technologies into live experiences.
-On a dime, created a live broadcast that delivered general session and workshop content to 60 U.S. locations.
-And fun fact: A client just named their cat after one of its creative directors.
-Talk about a compliment.
+Speaking of technology, the team broke a Guinness World Recordwith more than325 projectors rigged at an event, illuminating the largest table projection-mapping ever for a global client.
+Fun fact: A client named their cat after one of Wilson Dow’s creative directors.
+Talk about a true testament to their client references.

 Audience-led and “results obsessed,” Xperience builds narrative-driven events based on its “Listening From Nothing” ethos: Taking a vantage point free from past constraints and being open to impossible ideas.
 Has a strong history and presence in the automotive space.
 Focuses on designing moments that matter—not content or venues.
 Knocked Ford’s 2018 Wanderlust sponsorship out of the park with a multisensory immersion into the brand’s sustainability efforts.